Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Introduction

 Recall that a set $K \subset \T$ is called a \emph{set of uniqueness} (U-set) if whenever a trigonometric series

-converges to zero at every point $t \notin K$ then all the coefficients $c_n$ are zero.
-Otherwise $K$ is called a \emph{set of multiplicity} (M-set).
-Classical Riemannian theory allows one to characterize the compact M-sets as the compacts which support a non-zero distribution $S$ with Fourier transform $\ft{S}(n) \to 0$ as $|n| \to \infty$ (see \cite{kahane-salem}).
+converges to zero at every point $t \notin K$, then all the coefficients $c_n$ must be zero.
+Otherwise, $K$ is called a \emph{set of multiplicity} (M-set).
+Classical Riemannian theory allows one to characterize the compact M-sets as the compacts which support a non-zero distribution $S$ with Fourier transform $\ft{S}(n)$ tending to zero as $|n| \to \infty$ (see \cite{kahane-salem}).

 It was D.\ E.\ Menshov who discovered (1916) that a set of Lebesgue measure zero can be an M-set.
-In fact, Menshov constructed a \emph{measure} with compact support of Lebesgue measure zero, whose Fourier transform vanishes at infinity (see \cite{bary}).
+In fact, Menshov constructed a compact set $K$ of Lebesgue measure zero, which supports a \emph{measure} whose Fourier transform vanishes at infinity (see \cite{bary}).
 It was believed within a long time that every compact M-set must support such a measure.
-This was disproved in 1954 by Piatetski-Shapiro \cite{piatetski}.
+This was disproved in 1954 by I.\ Piatetski-Shapiro \cite{piatetski}, who constructed a compact M-set which does not support such a measure.

+This striking result was further developed by T.\ K\"{o}rner \cite{korner} and R.\ Kaufman \cite{kaufman}, who presented different examples of compact M-sets $K$ which are Helson sets.
+The latter means that every measure $\mu$ supported by $K$ satisfies the condition

+As Kaufman mentioned, his construction was inspired by Piatetski-Shapiro's original ideas.
+An additional improvement of this technique was done by J.-P.\ Kahane \cite[pp. 213--216]{kahane-salem} in his presentation of Kaufman's paper.
+This presen\-tation was the starting point for our approach.

-This striking result can be put in a more general context.
-Let $B$ be a Banach space of sequences (bigger than $\ell^2$).
-Let us say that it satisfies the \emph{Piatetski phenomenon} if there is a compact $K$ on $\T$, which supports a (non-zero) distribution $S$ with Fourier transform $\ft{S} \in B$, but which does not support such a measure.
-Piatetski's result says that the space $c_o$ satisfies the phenomenon.
+Let $X$ be a Banach space of sequences (with a norm weaker than $\ell^2$).
+We say that \emph{Piatetski-Shapiro's phenomenon exists for the space $X$} if there is a compact set $K \subset \T$, which supports a (non-zero) distribution $S$ with Fourier transform $\ft{S} \in X$, but which does not support such a measure.
+The result from \cite{piatetski} means that the phenomenon exists for the space $c_o$.
+On the other hand, potential theory (see \cite{beurling:spectres, kahane-salem}) provides an important example of spaces for which the phenomenon does not exist: the weighted spaces $\ell^2(\Z, w)$ with e.g.\ the power weight $w(n) = (1+|n|)^{-\alpha}$, $0 < \alpha \leq 1$.

-As a contrast, classical results from potential theory (see \cite{beurling:spectres}, \cite[Chapter III]{kahane-salem}) show that weighted $\ell^2$ spaces (under some conditions on the weight) do not satisfy the phenomenon.
-In particular, if $K$ supports a distribution $S$ such that $\sum_{n \neq 0} |\ft{S}(n)|^2 \, |n|^{-\alpha} < \infty$ ($0 < \alpha \leq 1$), then it also supports a probability measure satisfying this condition.